garethltm/obsibrain/COMPSCI361 - Machine Learning/Supervised Learning.md

 	- find a model that can accurately predict the labels of new examples
 2. This is the most successful/widely used machine learning technique
 	- #compsci361example
-	- spam filtering, optical character recognition
+	- spam filtering, optical character recognition, speech recognition, classifying tumors, etc.
 1. [[Classification]]